mohdasti/xr-adaptive-modality-2025/README.md

 Open the preview URL (typically `http://localhost:4173`).

 Notes:
-- In production, the counterbalanced block order controls modality (HaS/GaS/HaA/GaA).
+- In production, the counterbalanced block order controls modality, UI mode, and pressure (8 conditions: HaS_P0, GaS_P0, HaA_P0, GaA_P0, HaS_P1, GaS_P1, HaA_P1, GaA_P1).
 HUD does not override it.
 - In development, the HUD may override modality to facilitate testing (e.g., Gaze + dwell).

 ## Project Structure